skip to Main Content

 A row of colourful beach huts sitting on a sandy beach with a clear sky and blue waters

-Cape Town International Airport is South Africa’s second largest airport.
+Cape Town International Airport is South Africa’s secondlargest airport.
 It is located around 12 miles from the city centre and the journey takes roughly 10 minutes by car.
 Many of the airport’s facilities have recently been upgraded and expanded to accommodate higher passenger capacity.

-It is possible to rent cars and hail taxis from Airport terminals.
+It is possible to rent cars and hail taxis from the Airport terminals.
 There is also an Airport shuttle service to transport people to and from the airport.
 Facilities in the airport include banking services, shopping facilities, restaurants, medical services and more.

 Cape Town has a variety of different suburbs with a range of types of housing.
 Housing areas in Cape Town can range from affluent neighbourhoods with large, landscaped gardens and swimming pools to middle-class suburbs with three- or four-bedroom houses on smaller lots and suburbs with smaller homes and garden areas.
-Apartments come in a variety of sizes including penthouses, smaller bachelor, or single accommodation with a range of facilities available.
+Apartments come in a variety of sizes, including penthouses, smaller bachelor, or single accommodations with a range of facilities available.

 In all South African cities and suburbs, security is a serious consideration for most residents.
-There are varying degrees of security facilities fitted to most homes for expatriate residents, including electric fences, high walls, alarm systems etc. Suburban communities generally hire security patrols, providing armed response services 24-hours-a-day for a fee.
+There are varying degrees of security facilities fitted to most homes for expatriate residents, including electric fences, high walls, alarm systems, etc. Suburban communities generally hire security patrols, providing armed response services 24 hours a day for a fee.
 If the landlord of a residential complex does not provide 24-hour security surveillance, it is recommended that you source it privately.

 Sunset over the mountain range behind Cape Town and its beaches